');

 About Arlington, VT

-Arlington is a small community in Vermont with a population of 1,871 residents.
-The median household income is $73,164 per year, which is above the national average.
-The median age in Arlington is 35.8 years.
+Arlington is a small town located in Vermont with a population of 1,871 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $73,164 per year, which is 3% below the national median of $75,149.
+The median age of 35.8 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Arlington Ranks in Vermont